 Arguably the most important thing to include in the UC application additional comments section is any difficulties you had with your health, personal issues, or family-related problems.

-Encompassed with the personal issues is the possibility of financial hardship as more and more students are having to work while attending college due to the rising costs of living and college tuition.
+Encompassed with the personal issues is the possibility of a major financial hardship as more and more students are having to work while attending college due to the rising costs of living and college tuition.

 The additional comments section of the UC application is your opportunity to explain any personal issues, health-related issues, or family misgivings that may have impacted your academics or extracurricular involvement.
 This is not the section to list your awards or accomplishments – that’s what the rest of the application is for.